 How to Build a Scarecrow

-A scarecrow is a great addition to your yard during the autumn season.
-Whether you choose to make him scary or goofy, get creative and building one is a fun activity for families.
+A scarecrow can be a great addition to your yard during the autumn season.
+Whether you choose to make him scary or goofy, building one can be a fun learning process for your family.

-A burlap sack, the type used to protect trees, is perfect for making the head.
+A burlap sack, used to protect trees, is perfect for making the head.
 An old pair of pantyhose or an old pillow case also works.
-Fill it with plastic bags or craft stuffing.
-Decorate the face with permanent markers, acrylic paint, or cut out felt shapes and glue on using a hot glue gun.
+Use plastic grocery bags to stuff inside, or some of the same stuffing you use to fill the body.
+Decorate the face with permanent markers, acrylic paint or cutout felt shapes, and glue on with a glue gun.

-Gather some old pantyhose, straw, leaves, grass clippings, wood chips, rags or toy fill to stuff the clothing pieces.
+Gather some old pantyhose, straw, leaves, grass clippings, wood chips or rags to stuff your pieces.
 You will also need wire or twine to tie the ends of the pants, arms or head to secure the stuffing inside.